Wireless random-access networks with bipartite interference graphs: Proofs of the main theorems

 (ii) Note that the queue lengths $Q^k$ depend on the sequence of indices $(Y_1, \dots, Y_{k-1})$ describing the order of the activating nodes in $V$.
 Indeed, we have seen in Section~\ref{subsec:uql} that the queue lengths change according to which nodes have already been activated.
 Moreover, for $k > 1$, also the probabilities $\frac{1}{n_k}$ depend on the sequence $(Y_1, \dots, Y_{k-1})$.
 The reader should keep this in mind while going through the proof.
 The proof evolves in three steps.

 {\bf 1.} Denote the graph $G=((U,V),E)$ by $G_1=((U_1,V_1),E_1)$.
 Write

-By Lemma $\ref{lemmaYk}$, when $\beta (\bar{d}_1 -1) \leq 1$, not all the terms in the above sum have positive probability, but only the ones corresponding to forks of minimum degree $\bar{d}_1$ do (and they all have the same probability).
+By Lemma~\ref{lemmaYk}, when $\beta (\bar{d}_1 -1) \leq 1$, not all the terms in the above sum have positive probability, but only the ones corresponding to forks of minimum degree $\bar{d}_1$ do (and they all have the same probability).
 Recall that this probability is $\frac{1}{n_1}$.
+Also recall that $\mathbb{E}_Q$ averages over the random values $Q^1, \dots, Q^{N-1}$ of the updated queue lengths.
 We can write the random variable $\mathcal{T}_{G_1}^{Q^0}$ as sum of three random variables

-where $G_2 = ((U_2,V_2), E_2)$ with $U_2 = U_1 \setminus N(v_{Y_1})$, $V_2 = V_1 \setminus \{ v_{Y_1}\}$ and $E_2 = E_1 \setminus \{ (u,v): u \in N(v_{Y_1}) \}$, while $Q^1 = Q(\bar{\tau_1})$.
-The first variable represents the time the network takes to switch the first node on, the second variable represents the time the network takes (after activating the first node) to reach the configuration with all the nodes in $U_2$ active (see Lemma \ref{returntime}), while the third variable represents the transition time of the remaining graph when we take the first activating node out.
-Note that, by Corollary \ref{pk}, if we condition the network to follow an admissible path with a specific first activating node, then we get
+where $G_2 = ((U_2,V_2), E_2)$ with $U_2 = U_1 \setminus N(v_{Y_1})$, $V_2 = V_1 \setminus \{ v_{Y_1}\}$ and $E_2 = E_1 \setminus \{ (u,v): u \in N(v_{Y_1}) \}$, while $Q^1 = Q(\bar{\tau}_1 + R_{U_2}^1 )$.
+The first variable represents the time the network takes to switch the first node on, the second variable represents the time the network takes (after activating the first node) to reach the configuration with all the nodes in $U_2$ active (see Lemma~\ref{returntime}), while the third variable represents the transition time of the remaining graph when we take the first activating node out.
+Note that, by Corollary~\ref{pk}, if we condition the network to follow an admissible path with a specific first activating node, then we get

 where $f_1$ is the factor that arises from considering the minimum of random variables.
 Also the variable $\mathcal{T}_{G_2}^{Q^1}$ changes accordingly, but with an abuse of notation we may write it in the same way.
-Thus, with high probability as $r \to \infty$, by Lemma \ref{returntime},
+Thus,

-We want to analyse the latter in a recursive way.
+and this holds with high probability due to Lemma~\ref{returntime}.
+We want to analyze the latter in a recursive way.
 The $k$-th iteration gives

 {\bf 2.} We can again write the random variable $\mathcal{T}_{G_k}^{Q^{k-1}}$ as sum of three random variables